MuhammedAlkhudiry/Arabic-context-free-grammer/README.md

 # Arabic-context-free-grammer

-application to analyze Arabic Text, for example:
+An application to analyze Arabic Text, for example:

 input: